 In early 1996, I went deeper still, diving into the unknown and living for a seven-week stretch in a monastery as a Zen Buddhist monk.
-Since then, I have spent four years living as a monk in Buddhist monasteries, including five ninety-day Zen meditation intensives at the Tassajara Zen monastery and long-term residence in several other Zen monasteries.
+Since then, I have spent four years living as a monk in Buddhist monasteries in America and Asia, including five ninety-day Zen meditation intensives at the Tassajara Zen monastery and long-term residence in several other Zen monasteries.

 In 1998, I began sewing a ceremonial garment for lay ordination in the Soto Zen tradition, with the Abbot of the San Francisco Zen Center, Ryoshin Paul Haller, officiating.
 I am proud to say that my ordination name, Gyokuzan, means “Mountain of the Sacred Triple Jewels” in Japanese.
 The “Sacred Triple Jewels” are Buddha (liberated consciousness), Dharma (liberated teachings and truths), and Sangha (liberated community).